 Derwent Academy Oil Pastels – are the ideal tool for artists and hobbyists of all levels.
-They come in various vibrant colors, each with its own unique texture that will leave you feeling inspired to create something new.
+They come in various vibrant colors, each with a unique texture that will inspire you to create something new.
 The quick-drying pigments allow them to blend well with other colors, so don’t be afraid to try out your wildest ideas!

 Sennelier Oil Pastels – Henri Goetz approached Henri Sennelier, the famous artist materials manufacturer, to create wax color sticks for his friend Pablo Picasso.
-Being a long-time customer of Senneliers and frequent visitor at their store across from the Louvre Museum in Paris, he was looking for a medium that can be used freely on various surfaces without fading or cracking.
-The collaboration created incomparable oil pastels, which were originally available in classic hues but now include metallic and iridescent shades.
+Being a long-time customer of Senneliers and a frequent visitor at their store across from the Louvre Museum in Paris, he was looking for a medium that could be used freely on various surfaces without fading or cracking.
+The collaboration created incomparable oil pastels, originally available in classic hues but now include metallic and iridescent shades.

-Caran d’Ache Oil Pastels – Neopastels are the perfect pastel for artists of all levels.
-Unlike other brands, Neopastels do not contain any dust whatsoever, meaning your drawing space will be clean and tidy with no mess!
+Caran d’Ache Oil Pastels – Neopastels are perfect for artists of all levels.
+Unlike other brands, Neopastels do not contain dust, meaning your drawing space will be clean and tidy with no mess!
 These professional quality oil pastels boast a superb smoothness that creates intense coloring or delicate shading.
 It can also create subtle transitions in hue when you combine different colors on paper- truly an artist’s dream come true.

-Faber Castell Oil Pastels – Faber-Castell has always been the best choice for artists and those looking to experience art in a new way.
-Faber Castel offers an affordable alternative catering specifically to students with quality at unbeatable prices!
+Faber Castell Oil Pastels – Faber-Castell has always been the best choice for artists and those looking to experience art differently.
+Faber Castel offers an affordable alternative catering to students with quality at unbeatable prices!
 The Goldfaber line is perfect for children of all ages who are just starting their adventures into creative endeavors or experimenting with different painting techniques.
 It’s easy on your budget but not on creativity: these colors blend smoothly and evenly without being too hard, so you can achieve rich oil pastel effects whenever you want them!
-This collection also ensures good lightfastness–perfect for kids playing outside during recess.
+This collection also ensures lightfastness, perfect for kids playing outside during recess.

 Pentel Arts Oil Pastels – The Prismacolor Premier Colored Pencils are a staple for any artist, but you don’t need to be an accomplished painter or illustrator.
-The pencil tip is firm enough to color on anything from paper and canvas to other types of surfaces like fabric, metal embellishments such as buttons and beads.
+The pencil tip is firm enough to color on anything from paper and canvas to other surfaces like fabric and metal.
 This means the possibilities for your creativity are endless!

 Student Grade Oil Pastels